escherlies/chromium-extension-to-nix-expr/README.md

   ];
 ```

-A Chrome extension that copies extension ID and title as a Nix expression format.
+A Chromium extension that copies extension ID and title as a Nix expression format.

 ## Features

 - Works on Chrome Web Store extension pages
-- Adds a button to the page for easy copying
 - Provides a popup interface when clicking the extension icon
 - Formats the extension ID and title as a Nix expression: `{ id = "extension-id"; } # Extension Title`